seorenn/IOSTutorial/README.md

 iOS Tutorial Source Codes
 =========================

 Sorry.
-This project's comments are written Korean only.
+This project's comments are written by Korean.